 The easiest way to aerate your lawn is to purchase or rent a gas-powered aerator from your local hardware store.
-Smaller lawns can be aerated using spiked lawn aerator shoes, but for lawns bigger than three acres, you might want to hire a landscaper instead of spending an entire afternoon digging holes yourself.
+Smaller lawns can be aerated using spiked lawn aerator shoes, but for lawns larger than three acres, you might want to hire a landscaper instead of doing it yourself.

-Pro Fall Yard Care Tip: Aerate and seed your lawn early in the fall with cool-weather grass seed to take advantage of the warmer soil.
-Overseed and overwater your lawn to maximize the aeration process and give your new grass a quick kickstart.
+Fall Cleanup Pro Tip: Aerate and seed your lawn early in the fall with cool-weather grass seed to take advantage of the warmer soil.
+Overseed and overwater your lawn to maximize the aeration process and give your new grass a quick kick-start.

 5. Add Fertilizer

-There is no better feeling than strolling around your neighborhood with a sense of pride knowing that your grass is the greenest and lushest of them all.
-Accomplishing this feat does not come easy and requires some additional ingredients beyond just water and sunshine.
-Fall’s cooler temperatures and morning dew provide the perfect setting to fertilize your lawn to regain strength from the stressful summer heat.
+There is no better feeling than strolling around your neighborhood with a sense of pride knowing that your grass is the greenest of them all.
+However, this requires some additional ingredients beyond just water and sunshine.
+Fall’s cooler temperatures and morning dew provide the perfect setting to fertilize your lawn and let grass regain its strength after the summer heat.

 “Fall is the best time to fertilize as it helps your lawn develop a stronger root system over the winter months for a thicker, more vigorous lawn the following spring.
 Watering is optional [after fertilizing], but it will activate the fertilizer and begin the feeding process.
 You can simply wait until the next rainfall, unless your daytime temperatures will exceed 85 degrees.
 If temperatures are extremely high, we do recommend watering immediately after application.”